Raquette Lake Camps: Facilities

-Raquette Lake has tennis courts, sailboats, wind-surfers, kayaks, canoes, power boats (including Ski Nautique water ski and wake-board boats), plus hardball diamonds, a batting cage, soccer and lax fields, basketball courts, and volleyball courts.
+Raquette Lake has tennis and pickle ball courts, sailboats, paddle boards, kayaks, canoes, power boats (including Ski Nautique water ski and wake-board boats), plus hardball diamonds, a batting cage, soccer and lacrosse fields, basketball courts, and volleyball courts.
 It has a gymnastics gymnasium with balance beams, mini-tramps, spring boards, sets of uneven parallel bars, vaulting horses, mats, a Tumble Trak and a springboard floor.
-Indoor recreational facilities include a social hall, theater, Arts and Crafts center, a jewelry-making studio, a separate ceramics facility, and a gymnasium.
+Indoor recreational facilities include a social hall, theater, Arts and Crafts center, a ceramics studio, a dance studio, and a gymnasium.
 A ropes challenge course provides different high and low elements, including zip lines, and a three-sided climbing wall.

 Staffing

 There is a 2:1 camper to staff ratio and an experienced adult leads each activity with the assistance of several counselors.
-All staff are required to have completed their first year of college and undergo a background investigation.
+Counselor staff are required to have completed their first year of college and undergo a background investigation.
+Activity Heads are typically current/former professionals or coaches in the program the direct.
+Group Leaders, who oversee age groups of campers and counselors, are educators and parents.
 Some staff members have served as long as twenty-five years.